The Hobbit: An Unexpected Journey is a

 UK: An unknown version was passed without further BBFC cuts for mild horror and violence for:

-House III: The Horror Show is a 1989 US horror by James Isaac.
+House III is a 1989 US horror by James Isaac.
 With Lance Henriksen, Brion James and Rita Taggart.

 The Theatrical Version was cut in the US for an R rating.
 The uncut